top of page

 1 teaspoon pepper

-Heat a pot with salted water and add the potatoes, cook for 5-7 minutes till the potatoes are just cooked through, they should still hold their shape.
+Heat a pot with salted water and add the potatoes.
+Cook for 5-7 minutes until the potatoes are just cooked through; they should still hold their shape.
 Remove the potatoes using a slotted spoon and set aside.
 Cook the carrots in the same bubbling water for 6-7 minutes.
 Remove and repeat with the beans for 2-3 minutes.
 Remove and discard the boiling liquid.

-Heat the oil in a frying pan or wok and add the onions and chillies, sauté for 1-2 minutes on low till the onions are soft and translucent.
+Heat the oil in a frying pan or wok and add the onions and chillies; sauté for 1-2 minutes until the onions are soft and translucent.
 Do not brown.
 Add the tomatoes and cook for 5-7 minutes till the tomatoes are broken up and form a sauce.
 Stir in the cooked vegetables and allow to cool.

-Beat the eggs, cheese and cream with the salt and pepper added, till well mixed.
-Add to the cooled vegetables and mix in well.
+Beat the eggs, cheese, and cream with the salt and pepper until well-mixed.
+Add the cooled vegetables and mix in well.

-Line a 15X10 inch Pyrex dish with butter and pour in the egg mix.
-The dish can be prepped to this stage and left covered in the fridge till needed.
+Line a 15X10-inch Pyrex dish with butter and pour in the egg mix.
+The dish can be prepped to this stage and left covered in the fridge until needed.

 Heat the oven to 350 F.

-If the dish is chilled, bring it up to room temperature.
-Bake for 25-30 minutes till the top is browned and a knife inserted into the middle comes out clean.
-Serve immediately, similar to a soufflé or at room temperature if prepared ahead of time.
+If the dish is chilled, bring it to room temperature.
+Bake for 25-30 minutes until the top is browned and a knife inserted into the middle comes out clean.
+Serve immediately, similar to a soufflé, or at room temperature if prepared ahead of time.

-NOTE: Mustards come in a range of spice levels from the softer yellow and Dijon mustard to the harsh Colemans mustard.
-You can use any mustard of your choice but adjust the amounts to get a mild mustard sauce.
+NOTE: Mustards come in various spice levels, from the softer yellow and Dijon mustard to the harsh Colemans mustard.
+You can use any mustard of your choice, but adjust the amounts to get a mild mustard sauce.

 • Facebook